Khalifeh Soltan

-Sayyed Ala al-Din Hoseyn (سید علاء الدین حسین) (c.1592 – 5 March 1654), better known as Khalifeh Soltan (خلیفه سلطان), and also known as Soltan al-Ulama (سلطانالعلماء آملی), was an Iranian statesman and cleric, who served as the grand vizier of the Safavid king (shah) Abbas I (r.
+Seyyed Alauddin Hossein (سید علاء الدین حسین; c.1592 – 5 March 1654), better known as Khalifeh Soltan (خلیفه سلطان), and also known as Soltan al-Ulama (سلطانالعلماء آملی), was an Iranian statesman and cleric, who served as the grand vizier of the Safavid king (shah) Abbas I (r.
 1588–1629), the latter's grandson Safi (r.
 1629–1642), and Abbas II (r.
 1642–1666).

-A member of a prominent Sayyid family with origins in the royal Marashi family of Mazandaran, Khalifeh Soltan was a well-educated man of letters, who played an important role in the Iranian clergy affairs, and also later in the Safavid administration, when he was appointed as grand vizier in 1623/4.
+A member of a prominent Seyyed family with origins in the royal Marashi family of Mazandaran, Khalifeh Soltan was a well-educated man of letters, who played an important role in the Iranian clergy affairs, and also later in the Safavid administration, when he was appointed as grand vizier in 1623/4.

-He was, however, in 1632, disgraced and exiled by the ruthless newly-crowned shah Safi.
+He was, however, in 1632, disgraced and exiled by the ruthless newly crowned shah Safi.
 Later, in 1645, Khalifeh Soltan was re-appointed as grand vizier by the latter's son and successor, Abbas II, whom he became a close companion of, and gained considerable influence.
-Khalifeh Soltan later died in 5 March 1654 in his ancestral homeland of Mazandaran due to illness, and was succeeded by Mohammad Beg.
+Khalifeh Soltan later died on 5 March 1654 in his ancestral homeland of Mazandaran due to illness, and was succeeded by Mohammad Beg.

 Origins

-Khalifeh Soltan's full name was Sayyed Ala al-Din Hoseyn al-Hoseyni Marashi Amoli Isfahani; he was born in ca. 1592/3 in Isfahan, where he grew up; his father Mirza Rafi al-Din Muhammad was a prominent aristocrat who occupied high offices in the Safavid Empire, and belonged to a family known as the "Shahristani sayyids", which was descended from Shah Nimatullah, the founder of the Nimatullahi order.
+Khalifeh Soltan's full name was Seyyed Alauddin Hossein Hosseini Marashi Amoli Isfahani; he was born in ca. 1592/93 in Isfahan, where he grew up; his father Mirza Rafi al-Din Muhammad was a prominent aristocrat who occupied high offices in the Safavid Empire, and belonged to a family known as the "Shahristani sayyids", which was descended from Shah Nimatullah, the founder of the Nimatullahi order.
 Khalifeh Soltan's mother belonged to a family known as the "Khalifeh sayyids", a family of Marashi descent, whose ancestor, Amir Nezam al-Din, was forced to settle in the Golbar quarter of Isfahan in the 15th century.
 Khalifeh Soltan was thus related to Shah Abbas I, whose mother was Khayr al-Nisa Begum, a Marashi princess who had fled to the Safavid court and married the previous Safavid shah Mohammad Khodabanda (r.
 1578–1587).

-Even though the Khalifeh sayyid family was renowned of being descendants of the celebrated Marashi ruler Mir-i Buzurg (r.
+Even though the Khalifeh seyyed family was renowned of being descendants of the celebrated Marashi ruler Mir-i Buzurg (r.
 1359–1362), they still weren't one of the leading families of Isfahan yet.
 But they were still affluent and distinguished enough to intermarry with local well-known families.
 According to the Safavid court historian Iskandar Munshi, "The Khalifeh family had held estates in the Isfahan area for generations."

 Khalifeh Soltan had a brother named Mirza Qavam al-Din Mohammad, who later, like himself and their father, would occupy high offices.